SpinachR/dl_udacity_ex/ex4_gan_model/improved_gan/README.md

 ![test_error](tmp/test_error.png)
 The test_error was decreased gradually as training goes by, but during the stage, the training error was almost zero.
 So what makes the test_error goes down?
-However, in the end, the test_error increases, which means it overfits
+However, in the end, the test_error increases, which means it overfits.
+The best result in this training was 93% (accuracy)